ZilchEngine/ZilchDocs/zilch_documentation/handles.markdown

 A handle is the internal primitive Zilch uses to represent all allocated classes within the language.
-A handle’s usage is similar to that of a pointer or smart_ptr in C++.
-Handles have a ‘Data’ section which can store any data that the user wants (a HandleManager should know how to interpret this data).
+A handle's usage is similar to that of a pointer or smart_ptr in C++.
+Handles have a 'Data' section which can store any data that the user wants (a HandleManager should know how to interpret this data).
 Handles may:

 - Reference count upon copy constructing, assignment, and destruction
 - Safely delete an object and null out all other references
 - Directly point at objects in an unsafe manner (like classic C++ pointers)
 - Change any of these behaviours based upon the HandleManager they store
-- Store the type of the object they’re pointing at (used for virtual behavior)
+- Store the type of the object they're pointing at (used for virtual behavior)

 NOTE: The technique we currently use for HeapManager this is by giving each allocated object a UniqueId (the handle also stores the UniqueId of the object it points at).